Antique decorated majolica ceramic plate from the 18th century

 Description

-Decorated 1700s majolica plate with a white background and a multi-line edge, featuring the coat of arms of a cardinal who was not granted episcopal dignity, surrounded by a double frame in blue and yellow, with a crowned noble fish.
+Decorated 1700s majolica plate with a white background and a multi-line edge, featuring the coat of arms of a cardinal who was not granted episcopal dignity, surrounded by a double frame in blue and yellow, with a crowned noblefish.
 The outer band displays naturalistic motifs, ruins, intertwined branches, small flowers, and a figure.
 This 18th-century polychrome Italian majolica plate originates from Pavia in Lombardy.
 It is preserved in good condition, aside from minimal signs of use and small glaze chips.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details

-Age XVIII
+| Age | XVIII |

-Year 1700
+| Year | 1700 |

 See catalog